s1vax/Meshtastic/README.md

    - In the same section (⚠️ FOR NOW, DUE TO THE CURRENT DEVELOPMENT OF THE SAN LUIS, ARGENTINA, COMMUNITY IN MESHTASTIC) we will put the following:
        - `Number of Hops` = 7
        - `Frecuency Slot` = 20
-   - Even within that section, we will activate/on `RX Boosted Gain`
+   - Even within that section, we will activate `RX Boosted Gain`
    - And finally, you should see the following at the end of this sub-section:
        - `Frequency Override` = 919.875
        - `Transmit Power` = 27